DylanCope/dylancope.github.io/_posts/2020-6-16-Multiagent-RL-with-TFAgents.md

 categories: [Tutorial, Reinforcement Learning]
 ---

-# Multi-Agent Reinforcement Learning with TF-Agents

-In this notebook we're going to be implementing reinforcement learning (RL) agents to play games against one another.
+In this tutorial we're going to be implementing reinforcement learning (RL) agents to play games against one another.
 Before reading this it is advised to be familiar with the [TF-Agents](https://github.com/tensorflow/agents) and Deep Q-Learning; [this tutorial](https://github.com/tensorflow/agents/blob/master/docs/tutorials/1_dqn_tutorial.ipynb) will bring you up to speed.

 ### Introduction